top of page

 CrossFit Ashlar Community Leader of the Month:

-We would like to celebrate our JUNE Community Leaders!
-Nick & Chase!
+We would like to celebrate our JUNE Community Leader!
+SHELLEY!

 1. What is your favourite thing about CrossFit Ashlar?